Signs and symptoms of skin cancer

 - bleed sometimes.

 If you notice anything unusual on your skin, make an appointment to show it to your GP.
 It might help to take a photograph of anything unusual, so you can check for any changes.
 Remember there are many other skin conditions that are not cancer, especially in older people.

 It can be more difficult to notice changes if you have darker skin.
-This is because signs of skin cancer can be less obvious than those for people with paler skin.
+This is because symptoms of skin cancer may be less obvious than in people with paler skin.
 If you notice any changes, such as a sore that does not heal, always see your GP.